Xantus's hummingbird: Description

 Xantus's hummingbird is 8.5 to 9.5 cm long.
 Males weigh an average of 3.5 g and females 3.4 g.
 Their bills are straight and about 1.7 cm long; males' are red with a black tip.
 Females' maxilla is black with a pinkish base and their mandible pinkish red with a black tip.
 Males have a golden green to emerald green crown, nape, and upperparts with rufous edging on the uppertail coverts.
 Their forehead and chin are black, their face mostly black with a wide white stripe behind the eye, and their throat iridescent emerald green.
 Their underparts are cinnamon with some green mottling on the flanks and pale cinnamon undertail coverts.
 Their tail is rufous chestnut; the innermost pair of feathers have wide iridescent green edges and the other four pairs thin green edges.
 The females' face is blackish brown with a pale buffy stripe behind the eye.
 Their forehead is dull brownish and their upperparts iridescent golden green with some rufous edging on the uppertail coverts.
 The underparts including the throat and undertail coverts are pale to medium cinnamon.
 Their tail's central pair of feathers are golden green with a rufous shaft and the other four pairs dark rufous that pales towards the end, a black and bronzy green band near the end, and thin white tips.

 Distribution and habitat

 Xantus's hummingbird is found from central Baja California south to the peninsula's tip.
 It has also been recorded as a vagrant twice in California and once in British Columbia.
 The species inhabits arid woodlands of scrub, oak, and pine-oak at elevations between 150 and 1500 m and also visits coastal desert, gardens, and feeders.

 Behavior

 Movement

 Xantus's hummingbird's movement patterns have not been fully documented.
 It breeds in montane forests and after nesting apparently moves as far down as sea level but does not entirely vacate the lower elevation forest.
 It may move south from the more northerly part of its range and it probably moves locally to be where plants are flowering.
+Genetic analyses suggested that female birds disperse more than males, resulting in female-mediated gene flow from north to south.